Koverbay/mredditsum/README.md

 See the run.py file for more notes on input arguments.

-### ClusMulSum models
+### Our CMS (cluster-based multi-stage summarization) models

-For running the ClusMulSum model, there are a few more steps.
+For running the CMS model, there are a few more steps.
 Run the following:
 TO BE UPDATED SHORTLY...